SoftChef/sensor.live-things-registry-javascript/readme.md

         debug: false
     }
 }
-let thing_registry.setCertsPath('./certs'); // you can change the default certificates folder if (!thing_registry.hasDeviceCertificate()) {
+thing_registry.setCertsPath('./certs'); // you can change the default certificates folder if (!thing_registry.hasDeviceCertificate()) {
     thing_registry.generateDeviceCertificate();
 }